istio/istio.io/_docs/tasks/security/health-check.md

 Since Istio 0.6, Citadel has a health check feature that can be optionally enabled.
 By default, the normal Istio deployment process does not enable this feature.
-Currently, the health check feature is able to detect the failures of the Citadel CSR signing service, by periodically sending CSRs to the API.
+Currently, the health check feature is able to detect the failures of Citadel CSR signing service, by periodically sending CSRs to the API.
 More health check features are coming shortly.

-The Citadel contains a _prober client_ module that periodically checks Citadel's status (currently only the health status of the gRPC server).
+Citadel contains a _prober client_ module that periodically checks Citadel's status (currently only the health status of the gRPC server).
 If Citadel is healthy, the _prober client_ updates the _modification time_ of the _health status file_
 (the file is always empty).
 Otherwise, it does nothing.
 Citadel relies on a